guru245/kickstart.nvim/README.md

 ![telescope](./.img/telescope.png)

-Snacks.picker and Telescope helps you navigate the code.
+Snacks.picker and Telescope help you navigate the code.
 To perform picker searching, refer to the following keymaps:

 | keymap | desc |